spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 wsum :: SigSpace a => [(Sig, a)] -> a
 ~~~

 It's a weighted sum of signals.
-Can be usefull for mixing
+Can be useful for mixing
 sounds from several sources.

 The signal outputs (Sigs)